SuprabhSharma/heart_disease/README.md

-﻿#  Created a heart disease prediction model also delplyed it using streamlit
+﻿#  Created a heart disease prediction model also delployed it using streamlit